 Colour Run Accidents

-One of my customers sent in the following tip, based on her own experience:
+A customer sent in the following tip, based on her own experience:

-"I went into a complete panic and tried various things to get it out: re-washing, soaking in Napisan, Dylon stain remover, all to no avail.
-I didn't try bleach as I thought it would be too harsh on the material [good idea - bleach should always be avoided except on flat terries].
+I went into a complete panic and tried various things to get it out: re-washing, soaking in Napisan, Dylon stain remover, all to no avail.
+I didn't try bleach as I thought it would be too harsh on the material [good idea - bleach should always be avoided].
 I was becoming resigned to the fact that they were going to stay blue.
 Then, in the supermarket, I spotted 'Dr Beckmann Rescue Colour Run Remover'.
 I rushed home to try it and voila, perfect white nappies!
 Hooray!"